-I wanted poinsettias for Christmas, and boy did I get them with this tiered plant stand DIY!
+I wanted poinsettias for the winter season, and boy did I get them with this tiered plant stand DIY!
 Stencilled in a really cool houndstooth pattern, our planter table makes a beautiful indoor plant stand for multiple plants!

 Do it Over Designers